Mare Inspection Requirements

 Studbook

-A three-year-old or older Hanoverian mare or a non-Hanoverian warmblood mare with acceptable registration papers that could have been Hanoverian foal branded (both sire and dam in the AHS or HV breeding program) will be entered in the AHS Studbook if she:
+A three-year-old or older Hanoverian mare or a non-Hanoverian warmblood mare with acceptable registration papers will be entered in the AHS Studbook if she:

 • Is out of a Main Studbook or Studbook mare and scores at least an overall five (5) but less than an overall six (6) with no subscore less than four (4)